OpenCilk/www.opencilk.org/src/doc/reference/opencilk-language-specification.md

 loop iterations in total, there are only 8 parallel tasks.

 The argument to the grain size pragma must be an integer constant in the range 1..2<sup>31</sup>-1.
+[Do we want to deprecate this range in favor of a smaller range, or in the other direction up to a `size_t`?]

 ## Execution of an OpenCilk program

+This section describes how the keywords added above may affect execution.
+A basic principle of Cilk is that the new keywords do not necessarily change execution.
 If `cilk_for` is replaced by `for` and the other keywords are removed, the result is a valid C or C++ program _with the same meaning_ called the %{ defn "serial projection" %}.
 So a program can be developed and debugged serially and parallelism added later.

 ### Strand